venguix/NeoRS/README.md

 Note: to setup matlab to be easily opened via terminal:
 1. nano .bash_profile
-2. export PATH=/Applications/MATLAB_R2015a.app/bin/:$PATH
+2. export PATH=/Applications/MATLAB_R2015a.app/bin/:$PATH  -> Use your Matlab path
-Replace (2) by your own path
 3. Quit the bash_profile
 4. Still in the terminal: source ~/.bash_profile